Eval Design Guide

 Use reference files when needed

-You can attach one reference file per task.
-Accepted formats: PDF, images (JPG, PNG, WebP, GIF), CSV, TXT, JSON, Markdown, and HTML.
+You can attach reference files to provide documents, images, or datasets that the task requires.
+Accepted formats: PDF, images (JPG, PNG, WebP, GIF), CSV, TXT, JSON, Markdown, HTML.

 Aim for quality over quantity